kameron-sugino/Basics-of-Microbiome-Data-Analysis/20200327_V1.3_Workshop_Code_ARCHBG_Markdown.md

     improvements to these files.
 If you have any suggestions, please let me know!

-# 1) Introduction
+# 2 Introduction

--   This code is meant to be a primer on R code that is specifically geared towards how to implement and understand the Comstock lab’s microbiota analysis methods.
-There are many things I will not cover here, R code that I don’t really understand fully and things that I just won’t explain very well.
-For all of these things (and more!), there is always Google.
+-   This code is meant to be a primer on R code specifically focused on microbiota analysis methods.

--   The data used here was used in the ARCH/BABY gut manuscript (doi:
+-   The data used here was used in the [ARCH/BABY gut manuscript](doi:%2010.1371/journal.pone.0213733).
-    10.1371/journal.pone.0213733).
 The data and code used for that paper can be found in the supplementary materials section.

     -   Briefly, this is fecal microbiota data from pregnant women (Trimester 3) and their children (between a few days to 3 months